 The most important thing to do when handling a meltdown is to remain calm and use a firm but gentle voice and keep in mind that frustration and outbursts are common during toddlerhood and preschool years and those blood-curdling screams are not going to last forever.

-Chances are, the first time you put this plan into action, they aren’t going to calm down really quickly, however after a few times of going through the same process, the whole thing is going to get easier.
+Chances are, the first time you put this plan into action, they aren’t going to calm down quickly, however, after a few times of going through the same process, the whole thing is going to get easier.

-- During a meltdown, your reaction to the behaviour plays a huge role in how the whole thing is going to go down.
+- During a meltdown, your reaction to the behavior plays a huge role in how the whole thing is going to go down.